Installing the Apache Web Server

 systemctl status apache2

 There are two ways we can look at the default web page.
-We can use a command line web browser.
-There are a number available, but I like w3m.
+We can use a command line web browser or your regular graphical browser..
+There are a number command line browsers available, such as elinks, links2, lynx, and w3m (which I prefer).

 To check with w3m, we have to install it first: